brefphp/bref/README.md

 ### Why is there a `/dev` prefix in the URLs on AWS Lambda

 See [this StackOverflow question](https://stackoverflow.com/questions/46857335/how-to-remove-stage-from-urls-for-aws-lambda-functions-serverless-framework) for a more detailed answer.
-The short version is AWS requires a prefix containing the stage name (dev/prod).
+The short version is AWS requires a prefix containing the stage name (dev/prod/…).

 If you use a custom domain for your application this prefix will disappear.
 If you don't, you need to write routes with this prefix in your framework.

 ## CLI applications

 Bref provides an abstraction to easily run CLI commands in lambdas.
 You can define a CLI application using [Symfony Console](https://symfony.com/doc/master/components/console.html) or [Silly](https://github.com/mnapoli/silly) (which extends and simplifies Symfony Console).
-Once the lambda is deployed you can then "invoke" the CLI commands in the lambda using `bref cli -- <command>`.
+Once the lambda is deployed you can then "invoke" the CLI commands *in the lambda* using `bref cli -- <command>`.

 ```php
 <?php